isomerpages/nparks-apoc/_visit/Getting Here.md

 ### By Taxi
 -------

 There are numerous taxis available in Singapore that oﬀer reliable services.
 The taxi fare from the airport to Singapore EXPO is about $15 and to the city about $20, subject to surcharges.

+**Shortest walk to Meeting Rooms and Hall 2:** <br>
 Foyer One Taxi Stand – I42